AmbiqAI/heartkit/docs/usage/cli.md

 </div>

 The HeartKit command line interface (CLI) makes it easy to run a variety of single-line commands without the need for writing any code.
-You can run all tasks and modes from the terminal with the `heartkit` command.
+You can run all built-in tasks and modes from the terminal with the `heartkit` command.
+This is also useful to reproduce [Model Zoo](../zoo/index.md) results.

 !!! example